Ekitji/siem/procmon/procmonsiemqueries.md

 ```
 Path: *serilog* AND Path: *.dll
 ```
-**If you find same application with DLL files, try to customize the appsettings.json**
+**If you find same application with DLL files, the application is probably using serilog, try to customize the appsettings.json**

 *start with altering the file path.. can you modify the file name and file path?*